NotTooScareyShellScripts/revfat-4rpi.sh/README.md

 ====================
    *formerly known as : raspberrypi-reformat and/or revfat

-I resurrected revfat from pidora from its deep sleepy shell bit rot death, for my own project here: https://github.com/kelsieflynn/c7rpimyth
+I resurrected revfat from its deep sleepy shell bit rot death, for my own project here: https://github.com/kelsieflynn/c7rpimyth

 and